Weatherby Mark V: Early development

 In 1956 Weatherby visited Europe in an attempt to find a supplier for the Mark V action.
 Steyr-Daimler-Puch, which had been manufacturing the Mannlicher rifle, was eager to work with Weatherby, but the high cost of the initial tooling charges of $200,000 was found to have been too excessive.
 Schultz & Larsen, which had been building the .378 Weatherby Magnum, was also contacted, but due to an anticipated rise in labor costs Weatherby had to keep looking elsewhere.
 When Sako of Finland, which was working on the FN Mauser action for Weatherby rifles was approached, it indicated that it had a backlog of production yet to complete and that such a project would have to wait for a year and a half.
 Also, labor costs in Finland had been rising, which would increase the price per unit cutting into profits.
 The Birmingham Small Arms Company Limited (BSA) of Birmingham was extremely receptive to the idea of building the action and even attempted to absorb the initial tooling costs.
 However, it was unable to manufacture the action with the nine locking lugs.

-While several companies bid on the contract, Weatherby settled on Precision Foundry Inc. (PFI) of Leandro, California in 1957.
+While several companies bid on the contract, Weatherby settled on Precision Foundry Inc. (PFI) of San Leandro, California in 1957.
 It was decided that all major parts would use the investment casting process.
 Another firm, Gardner Machine Co. of Hollywood, California, would finish all these parts to their final dimensions and Picco Industries of Sierra Madre, California would manufacture the magazine floorplate catch, the trigger sear, and the thumb safety.
 All the parts thus manufactured would be delivered to Weatherby's South Gate facility where the final polishing, bluing, and assembly would take place.
 The barrel and stocks were made in-house by Weatherby at the company's South Gate facility.

 Due to the investment casting process and issues with porosity of metal, PFI manufactured actions did not easily accept the high-luster bluing process which was a trademark of Weatherby rifles, which resulted in high rejection rates of over 50%.
 Furthermore, the delivery of component parts by PFI had been irregular, which led to a backlog of orders.